Dynamsoft/barcode-reader-python-samples/README.md

 ## License

 The barcode reader library requires a license to work.
-You can use the API `init_license` to initialize license key and activate the SDK.
+You can use the API `init_license` to initialize the license key and activate the SDK.

-These samples use a free public trial license which require network connection to function.
+These samples use a free public trial license which requires a network connection to function.
 You can request a 30-day free trial license key from <a href="https://www.dynamsoft.com/customer/license/trialLicense?architecture=dcv&product=dbr&utm_source=samples&package=python" target="_blank">Customer Portal</a> which works offline.

 ## Contact Us